Clark College admits anyone who is:

 - Individuals requesting an exception to the admission policy must complete and/or submit

-the following documents to the Enrollment Services office prior to the term starting
+the following documents to the Enrollment Services office prior to the first day of

 - Completed Request for Exception to the Admission Policy form.

 - Students admitted to Clark College by means of this process are subject to the same college policies, rules and regulations as other regularly admitted students.
-Students must maintain a minimum term and cumulative grade point average of 2.0 in order to remain eligible for the exception to Admissions.
+Students must maintain a minimum term and cumulative grade point average of 2.0 in order to remain eligible for the exception to admission.

-- The student may not change his/her schedule without prior advisor approval.
+- The student may not change their schedule without prior advisor approval.

 - This exception is granted on a term-by-term basis.
-A student who wishes to continue taking classes must complete, prior to the term starting, the above step (2) d. each term that he/she plans to enroll at the college.
+A student who wishes to continue taking classes must complete, prior to the first day of the term, the above step (2) c. each term that they plan to enroll at the college.

 Steps to Enroll

 - Take the English Assessment and ALEKS Math Assessment, as needed.
 Visit our Assessment & Placement webpage for more information.

 - Email the Division Chair (or the Dean if the Division chair will not be available)

 - Submit via email to email@example.com the following to Enrollment Services prior to the start of the term:

 - EXAD form with the Advisor’s and the Division chair’s (or the Dean’s) signed approval

 - Once all of the above is completed, you will be assigned an access date/time and be able to register with the Enrollment Services office.
 You will be able to register via email at firstname.lastname@example.org or at the Welcome Center and Enrollment Services virtual Zoom Room.

 Returning EXAD Students

 - You must submit via email to email@example.com the Registration Form and an EXAD form with advisor’s and Dean/Division Chair signature

 each term until you qualify for Running Start Program or turn 18 years of age or graduate

 - Once your approved EXAD request is received, you will be assigned an access date/time, and be able to register with the Enrollment Services office.
 You will be able to register via email at firstname.lastname@example.org or at the Welcome Center and Enrollment Services virtual Zoom Room.